rM-self-serve/webinterface-upload-button/README.md

 # Upload Button for Web Interface
 Simple button that will open a file explorer window on your phone or computer and allow you to upload a file, for the ReMarkable Tablet's Web Interface.
 Simple work around to drag and drop.
-This mod requires adding 3 lines to the index.html file.
-It will work no matter the hostname/ip/port the web interface is served on.
+This mod requires adding 4 lines to the index.html file.
 Remeber to change `app-<your-css-version>.css` and `app-<your-js-version>.js` to the correct file names on your device, Ex: app-90b703c8a29751ae81d5.css and app-9fb33d24a178758a2437.js.
-Picture below.
+Picture at bottom.

 ## Instructions